PaoloGiordani/HybridTreeBoosting.jl/README.md

 ## Main limitations of HTBoost

-- Slower training than other packages for GBMs.
+- Much slower training than other packages for GBMs.
-- Deep trees are particularly slow.
+- Deep trees are particularly slow: The range 4-6 is recommended.
-- Memory intensive in the current implementation.

 ## Recommended workflow